ABA–NBA merger: Congressional action to allow the merger

 In 1972, Congress came close to enacting legislation to enable a merger despite the Oscar Robertson suit.
 In September 1972, a merger bill was reported favorably out of a U.S. Senate committee, but the bill was put together to please the owners, and ended up not pleasing the Senators or the players.
 The bill subsequently died without coming to a floor vote.
-When Congress reconvened in 1973, another merger bill was presented to the Senate, but did not advance.
-As a result of the legislation's failure the ABA installed a new commissioner, Mike Storen, with part of his focus being the eventual merger of the two leagues as equals.
+When Congress reconvened in 1973, another merger bill was presented to the Senate, but that bill did not advance to both leagues whatsoever.
+As a result of the legislation's failure, the ABA installed a new commissioner, Mike Storen, with part of his focus being the eventual merger of the two leagues being seen as equals to each other, similar to the National League and American League being equals to create the MLB in the early 20th century and the AFL–NFL merger allowing for both the National Football League and rivaling American Football League to see each league as equals to each other.
 Alex Hannum, who coached in both the NBA and ABA, said at the time of Storen, "The most important problem he has is still the merger with the NBA.
 And I believe his approach is just right for us.
 Storen wants to build our league to be the strongest.
 Then he can negotiate with the NBA as an equal".
 Sports Illustrated noted at the time that "the tactics Storen says the ABA will employ sound a good deal more like those used by AFL Commissioner Al Davis in the last days of the football war than a plan for peaceful coexistence.
 The ABA has reinstituted its $300 million antitrust suit against the NBA.
 It also may move some franchises into better TV markets, an ill-advised maneuver that will mean going against established NBA teams on their home turf.
 And for the first time since 1970 the ABA will go after established NBA players.
 'We will have exploratory contract talks with lots of their men,' Storen says.
 'Whether we'll sign none, six or 10 of them will depend on how things work out.
 But you can be sure of one thing: we'll do this in a serious, orderly way'".
 As a result of the merger legislation not being enacted and the Oscar Robertson suit continuing, the two leagues did not merge until 1976, after the Oscar Robertson suit had finally been settled.